influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/xpath_json.md

 document, each used to generate a new metrics with the specified fields, tags etc.

-For relative queries in subsequent queries they are relative to the `metric_selection`.
-To specify absolute paths, please start the query with a slash (`/`).
+Relative queries in subsequent queries are relative to the `metric_selection`.
+To specify absolute paths, start the query with a slash (`/`).

 Specifying `metric_selection` is optional.
-If not specified all relative queries are relative to the root node of the XML document.
+If not specified, all relative queries are relative to the root node of the XML document.

 ### metric_name (optional)